Theia 29

 Overview

 Theia 29 is a moderately populated, very dense object of very high C3 quality.
 Its parallax locates it at a very close distance, near the mid-plane, affected by high extinction.
-It is catalogued as a near-solar metallicity, young cluster (see Parameters).
+It is catalogued as a near-solar metallicity, very young cluster, but with a large variance across recent sources for the absorption and age parameters (see Parameters).
 It was recently reported in the literature.

 Cavallo et al. (2024)